numerous-com/solar-explorer/README.md

 - Load and process weather data from EPW files to simulate climate conditions.
 - Calculate solar output considering specific plant configurations, including tilt, azimuth, and number of modules.
 - Visualize monthly energy production and identify best and worst production days with detailed hour-by-hour analysis.
-- Interactive web application powered by marimo for an enhanced user experience.
+- Interactive web application powered by Marimo for an enhanced user experience.

 ## Getting Started